tnt-coders/rock-buddy-app/README.md

 <br /><br />
 <b>Installation:</b>
 The latest version can be found in the new-releases channel.
 Simply download the zip file and run the provided ".exe".
 <br /><br />
-<b>Prerequisites:</b>
-Rock Buddy requires RockSniffer to be installed and running in order to operate properly.
-The latest release of RockSniffer can be found here: https://github.com/kokolihapihvi/RockSniffer/releases
-<br /><br />
 <b>Creating an Account:</b>
 To create an account, click the "Sign Up" button on the login page and enter your account info.
 Once the account is created, log in and follow the steps on screen to verify your email address.